Pam Kilborn

-Pamela Kilborn née Ryan, AM, MBE (born 12 August 1939) is an Australian former athlete who set world records as a hurdler.
+Pamela Kilborn, née Pamela Ryan, AM, MBE (12 August 1939) is an Australian former athlete who set world records as a hurdler.
 For three years, she was ranked as the world's top woman hurdler.

 Kilborn was also an Olympic class sprinter, Long Jumper and pentathlete, and loved shot put, she also won a total of 17 individual Australian Championships between 1962 and 1972.

 Career

 Early career

 Kilborn was born on 12 August 1939 in Melbourne.
 She began competing in athletics there during the late 1950s.
 She competed for the University High School team, under coach Henri Schubert alongside her good friend Judy Amoore (later Pollock).

 In 1960 she attempted to gain selection for the 1960 Summer Olympics but could only place third in the Australian Championships with only the first two athletes chosen.
 She was reputedly so ill during these Championships that she had to be assisted on the medal dais.

 During 1961 her performances at both hurdles and long jump had improved substantially and she was ranked No. 4 and No. 10 in the world, respectively, at the end of the year.